gabrieldrn/gabrieldrn/README.md

 🇫🇷 Android developer based in 🇨🇦

-Fond of Android and Kotlin development 🤩
+Feets on the ground and head in the stars

-Graphic design enthusiast and ⛵ lover
+⛵

 <!---
 gabrieldrn/gabrieldrn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.